Hypermobility Syndrome (cont.)

 - What causes joint hypermobility syndrome?

-- What are the symptoms and signs of joint hypermobility?
+- What are joint hypermobility symptoms and signs?

-- What is the outlook (prognosis) for those affected by joint hypermobility syndrome?
+- What is the prognosis for those affected by joint hypermobility syndrome?

 - Find a local Orthopedic Surgeon in your town

 Because joint hypermobility syndrome is inherited, it is not preventable.
-Nevertheless, when joint hypermobility syndrome causes symptoms, preventing injury and pain is possible by avoiding trauma and with appropriate treatments.
+Nevertheless, when joint hypermobility syndrome causes symptoms, prevention of injury and pain is possible by avoiding trauma and with appropriate treatments.

-What is the outlook (prognosis) for those affected by joint hypermobility syndrome?
+What is the prognosis for those affected by joint hypermobility syndrome?

 Frequently, there are no long-term consequences of joint hypermobility syndrome.
 However, hypermobile joints can lead to joint pain.
 Over time, joint hypermobility can lead to degenerative cartilage and arthritis.
 Certain hypermobile joints can be at risk for injury, such sprained ligaments.